bwsw/sj-sflow-demo/README.md

 Green, yellow, purple and red blocks are executed with SJ-Platform and it is *'sflow-csv-input'* module, *'sflow-process'* module *'sflow-src-ip-output'* and *'sflow-src-dst-output'* modules and *'sflow-fallback-output'* module, respectively.

-The data come in input module from some sflow reporter, that sends a sflow records in CSV format to input module.
+The data come in input module from some sflow reporter, that sends sflow records in CSV format to input module.
 Then the input module parses CSV-lines into avro records and puts parsed data into *'sflow-avro'*.
 After that the process module parses avro record into sflow record, and then:
 - computes traffic for source IP and puts its in *'src-ip-stream'*;
-- computes traffic for source and destination and puts its in *'src-dst-stream'*.
+- computes traffic between source and destination and puts its in *'src-dst-stream'*.

 Finally the *'sflow-src-ip-output'* module just displace data from *'src-ip-stream'* to table *'srcipdata'* in PostgreSQL.
-The *'sflow-src-dst-output'* module does the same for *'src-ip-stream'* and table *'srcdstdata'*.
+The *'sflow-src-dst-output'* module does the same for *'src-dst-stream'* and table *'srcdstdata'*.

 If the input module cannot parse an input line, then it puts data into *'sflow-fallback'*.
 After that the fallback-output module move that incorrect line from *'sflow-fallback'* to table *'fallbackdata'* in PostgreSQL.